kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     export NAMESPACE=serverless
     ```

     > **NOTE:** Lambda takes the name from the Function CR name.
-The ServiceInstance, ServiceBinding and ServiceBindingUsage CRs can have a different names but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable
+The ServiceInstance, ServiceBinding, and ServiceBindingUsage CRs can have different names, but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

-    > **NOTE:** If you have a Service Instance created earlier you can go to 4 point.

-2. Create a Service Instance CR.
+2. Create a ServiceInstance CR.
+You will provision and use [Redis](https://redis.io/) with its `micro` plan:

     ```yaml
     cat <<EOF | kubectl apply -f -